Uxkode/uxkode-product-addons-for-woocommerce/readme.txt

 == Upgrade Notice ==

+= 1.0.1 =
+Improved Admin UI in the plugin dashboard page.

 = 1.0.0 =
 First stable release of **Uxkode Product Addons for WooCommerce**.
 Start adding product Add-Ons and Custom Buttons to your store today!